ZeroEkkusu/re-golf-course/README.md

 ### Use `unchecked` when the arithmetic cannot underflow / overflow

-With Solidity version 0.8.0 and above, a series of opcodes are added before  adding, diving, and multiplying to check for underflow and overflow.
+In Solidity version 0.8.0 and above, a series of opcodes are added before  adding, diving, and multiplying to check for underflow and overflow.

-Create a `unchecked` block when it is impossible for the arithmetics to underflow or overflow.
+Put code in an `unchecked` block when it is impossible for the arithmetics to underflow or overflow.

 **Warning:** Using `unchecked` with code that would otherwise underflow or overflow will result in the wrapping behavior.
 Use with caution.